Frequently Asked Questions

 How strict is the credit limit requirement?

-The strictness of the credit limit requirement depends on the position for which you apply and how many hours you intend to work.
-If you are applying to be a junior analyst, we strongly discourage you from attempting to complete a heavy course load and this internship at the same time.
-If you are applying to be a research specialist, the credit limit is more flexible.
+The strictness of the credit limit requirement depends on the opportunity for which you apply and how for many hours you intend to contribute – this number is usually driven by an internship requirement.
+If you are applying to the Junior Analyst opportunity, we strongly discourage you from attempting to complete a heavy course load and this internship at the same time.
+If you are applying to be a Research Specialist or a Technical Researcher, the credit limit is more flexible.

-The specific work you do during the project will depend on your client’s needs.
+The specific effort that you contribute during the project will depend on your client’s needs.
 You will be presented with a brief description of the projects available and from your top three selections; the RBDC will assign you to a team.